 How Addictive Is Heroin?

 Heroin is one of the most addictive substances known to man.
-In a 2012 survey, 335,000 people admitted to past-month use of it, per the U.S. Department of Health and Human Services.
 While the Substance Abuse and Mental Health Services Administration notes that heroin accounted for 86 percent of opiate treatment admissions in 2002 and only 63 percent in 2012, this difference is unfortunately due to the drastic rise in the popularity of prescription opioid pain reliever abuse rather than a decline in heroin abuse.

 Some of the signs of an addiction to heroin are:

 - Restless demeanor

 If you stumble upon balloons, baggies, pipes, syringes or aluminum foil, these may also be potential signs of heroin use.